Adaptive sensing performance lower bounds for sparse signal detection and support estimation: Signal detection

 then necessarily

 where $\omega_n$ is a sequence for which $\lim_{n\rightarrow\infty} \omega_n=\infty$. \end{coro}

 This corollary gives a necessary condition for detection consistency.
-As shown in Proposition~\ref{prop:MDS} this bound is actually tight, meaning there are adaptive sensing procedures that can detect signals satisfying the above condition.
+As shown in Proposition~\ref{prop:MDS}, this bound is actually tight, meaning there are adaptive sensing procedures that can detect signals satisfying the above condition.
 The case $m=n$ is particularly interesting, as it allows the comparison between adaptive and non-adaptive sensing performance.
-For that case, adaptive sensing detection is possible if $x_{\min} = \omega_n \sqrt{\frac{1}{s}}$.
+For that case, adaptive sensing detection is possible if $x_{\min} = \omega_n \sqrt{{1}/{s}}$.
 Since $\omega_n$ can diverge arbitrarily slowly we see that the extrinsic signal dimension $n$ plays no significant role in this bound, and only the intrinsic dimension $s$ is relevant.
 Keep in mind, however, that $\omega_n$ is related to the rate of convergence of the risk $R(\hat\Phi_n)$ to zero.
-Corollary~\ref{coro:detection} is in stark contrast to what is known for the same problem if one restricts to the classical setting of non-adaptive sensing, as in \cite{ingster:97,ingster:03,donoho:04,donoho:06}.
-For instance, for the class of all subsets with cardinality $s$ it is necessary to have $x_{\min} \geq c\sqrt{\log n}$ if $s<o(\sqrt{n})$, where the factor $c>0$ depends on the specific relation between $s$ and $n$.
-In \cite{meinshausen:06} the authors considered estimation of the proportion of significant components $|S|/n$.
+Corollary~\ref{coro:detection} is in stark contrast to what is known for the same problem if one restricts to the classical setting of non-adaptive sensing, as in Ingster \cite{ingster:97}, Ingster and Suslina \cite{ingster:03}, Donoho and Jin \cite{donoho:04}, Donoho \cite {donoho:06}.
+For instance, for the class of all subsets with cardinality $s$ it is necessary to have $x_{\min} \geq c\sqrt{\log n}$ if $s=\mathrm{o}(\sqrt{n})$, where the factor $c>0$ depends on the specific relation between $s$ and $n$.
+In Meinshausen and Rice \cite{meinshausen:06}, the authors considered estimation of the proportion of significant components $|S|/n$.
 Their setting is more general, as the distributions corresponding to significant and insignificant signal component observations can be non-normal.
 Their approach can be used to test the hypothesis $|S|=0$.
 For the Gaussian case, they recover essentially the $\sqrt{\log n}$ scaling.
-Finally, in \cite{cai:07} the authors consider again the estimation of the fraction of significant signal components in the normal means case, and show results beyond consistency, including minimax rates of convergence of the risk.
-We now proceed with the proof of the theorem and a discussion about tightness of the bounds.

-\begin{proof}[Proof of Theorem~\ref{thm:detection}]: The proof of this lower bound hinges, as usual, on the analysis of likelihood ratios.
+Finally, in Cai, Jin and Low \cite{cai:07} the authors consider again the estimation of the fraction of significant signal components in the normal means case, and show results beyond consistency, including minimax rates of convergence of the risk.
+We now proceed with the proof of the theorem and a discussion about tightness of the bounds. \begin{pf*}{Proof of Theorem~\ref{thm:detection}} The proof of this lower bound hinges, as usual, on the analysis of likelihood ratios.
 Begin by defining the joint probability density function of $\{Y_k,A_k,\Gamma_k\}_{k=1}^\infty$ under $S$, which we denote by

 Note that this is properly defined for a certain dominating measure (mixed continuous and discrete).
 Taking into account the conditional dependences in our observation model we can factorize this probability density function as follows